-Preventing counterfeit, illegally labelled and grey market goods from the Canadian marketplace is tremendously important for Canadian businesses as well as consumers.
+Preventing counterfeit, illegally labelled and grey market goods from the Canadian marketplace is tremendously important for Canadian businesses and consumers.
 These goods present health and safety risks to Canadian consumers, in addition to lost economic opportunities for producers.

-Grey market: Legitimate goods that were intended for sale by the intellectual property rights (IPR) holder in one jurisdiction and that were later imported into another jurisdiction without authority for resale.
-Grey market activity has evolved due to market differentials that make it financially enticing to purchase goods in one market and resell them in another market.
+Legitimate goods that were intended for sale in one jurisdiction and that were later imported into another jurisdiction without authority for resale.

-This legislation makes it easier to prosecute those importing, selling or distributing counterfeit products in Canada and will act as an important deterrent.
-However, the passing of this legislation is not case-closed on the issue.
-FCPC will continue to advocate for additional action on reducing counterfeit products in the marketplace.
-We will continue to press the government to take action on internet sales that carry illegal products and address the presence of goods with non-compliant labels.
+The act will also make it easier to prosecute those importing, selling or distributing counterfeit products in Canada and will act as an important deterrent.
+FCPC will continue to advocate for additional action on reducing counterfeit products in the marketplace

 FCPC is part of the Canadian Anti-Counterfeiting Network (CACN), which is a coalition of individuals, companies and associations united against product counterfeiting and copyright piracy in Canada and internationally.

 To visit the Canada Border Services Agency (CBSA) website for combating counterfeit products, click here.
 CBSA also maintains a Border Watch toll-free line for the reporting of suspicious border activity, which can be found here.